2025 California Golden Bears football team

-The 2025 California Golden Bears football team represent the University of California, Berkeley in the Atlantic Coast Conference (ACC) during the 2025 NCAA Division I FBS football season.
-The Golden Bears are led by Justin Wilcox in his ninth year as the head coach.
-The Golden Bears play their home games at California Memorial Stadium located in Berkeley, California.
+The 2025 California Golden Bears football team represented the University of California, Berkeley in the Atlantic Coast Conference (ACC) during the 2025 NCAA Division I FBS football season.
+The Golden Bears were led by Justin Wilcox in his ninth year as the head coach.
+The Golden Bears played their home games at California Memorial Stadium located in Berkeley, California.

+On November 23, Cal announced they were parting ways with head coach Justin Wilcox; Nick Rolovich, a senior offensive assistant, would be elevated to interim head coach.
+Wilcox accrued a 48–55 record, with five bowl berths, making him the program's sixth-winningest head coach.

+On December 4, the program hired Oregon defensive coordinator Tosh Lupoi as their next head coach, the same day they accepted a bid to play in the Hawaii Bowl against Hawaii.

+The California Golden Bears drew an average home attendance of 34,991, the 63rd-highest of all college football teams.